onetimesecret/onetimesecret.github.com/_posts/business/2011-12-29-security-and-trust.md

 <h4><em>Q: Why don't you make it so that the user can't copy/paste the secret?
 Screenshots should be disabled too!</em></h4>

 <p> Now, I think this question is a bit bizarre and betrays a misunderstanding of how HTML, browsers and
 the web work in general.
-There isn't any way that we could make secrets visable by humans and not allow screen captures to work, not to mention that it would make the One-Time Secret much less useful and somewhat cumbersome if we could actually do this.
+There isn't any way that we could make secrets visible by humans and not allow screen captures to work, not to mention that it would make the One-Time Secret much less useful and somewhat cumbersome if we could actually do this.
 The point of One-Time Secret is to allow users to pass data to another party so that they can do something useful with it (read it, enter it into some other tool, use